BetonQuest/BetonQuest/docs/Documentation/Configuration/Commands-and-permissions.md

 `-f <file>`, `--file=<file>` select the files that should be downloaded; this option can be provided multiple times to download more than one file at once

-`targetPath` is where in your BetonQuest folder the files shall be put, relative to either the QuestPackages or QuestTemplates folder defined as `type`.

 `-l <localBasePackage>`, `--local=<localBasePackage>` local base package to put the downloaded packages and files into

 `-r`, `--recursive` also include [nested packages](../Scripting/Packages-&-Templates.md#__tabbed_1_3) in the download